nickpegg/purple_air_scraper/README.md

 There's probably an official way to get one, but they also give you one when you look at the map in a browser.
 If you open up Developer Tools and watch the network requests, you'll see some requests that have a `token` query param.
+That `token` is your API token.
+Don't worry about whether or not it's URL-quoted, we'll take care of dealing with that.

 ### `PAS_LOGGING`
 Log level of the script, defaults to 'info', accepts any [Python logging level